allejo/AllHandsOnDeck/README.md

 Attention all tankers!
 All hands on deck!

-Originally introduced as a new game mode by [trepan](http://forums.bzflag.org/viewtopic.php?f=64&t=6449&p=64686&hilit=ahod#p64686), this game mode requires an insane amount of team work, more than BZFlag leagues.
+Originally introduced as a new game mode by [trepan](https://forums.bzflag.org/viewtopic.php?f=64&t=6449), this game mode requires an insane amount of team work, more than BZFlag leagues.
 In this game mode, all of the members of a team must be in the AHOD zone with the enemy flag in order to capture the flag.
 If just one team member is missing, there is no capture!

 ## Author

 Vladimir "allejo" Jimenez

-## Compiling

-### Requirements
+## Requirements

 - BZFlag 2.4.3+ (*latest version available on GitHub is recommended*)
 - C++11